Matt-FTW/dotfiles/.github/README.md

 ### :package: <samp>Automatic Installation (Arch Linux)</samp>

+> [!WARNING]
-> :warning: This installation is specifically designed for Arch Linux.
+> This installation is specifically designed for Arch Linux.
 If you're running other systems, install the packages with your OS's package manager.

 #### WIP

 ### :package: <samp>Manual Installation (Universal) </samp>

+> [!WARNING]
-> :information_source: This installation assumes you have the **.config dir** in your home dir.
+> This installation assumes you have the **.config dir** in your home dir.
 Also, note that the names of the packages are from the AUR and Arch Repos.
 Adapt them to your system.

 #### WIP

 # :camera: ‎ <samp>Gallery</samp>

+> [!NOTE]
-> :information_source: For specific images and videos about each tool, check out their own READMEs at their respective config folders.
+> For specific images and videos about each tool, check out their own READMEs at their respective config folders.
 (STILL WIP 🚧)

 | **System Fetch, Pacman Colorscript, App Launcher and Notif.
 Center** |
 | -------------------------------------------------------------------- |